 (2) Provisions in the plan shall allow for exceptions to the regularly scheduled hours to accommodate parent's work schedules, illnesses or other reasonable requests.

-(6) A visitation may be denied if there exists reasonable suspicion to believe that the visit might endanger the security of the detention center.
+(5) A visitation may be denied if there exists reasonable suspicion to believe that the visit might endanger the security of the detention center , but shall not be restricted as a punishment for the child's behavior in the facility.
 Reasons for denial of a visit shall be in writing and placed in the resident's detention record.

-(9) No correspondence to or from residents shall be censored.
-No correspondence to or from a resident shall be read by staff unless the detention center director, or designee, has reasonable cause to believe the content of the correspondence may incite to endanger the detention center order or security.
+(7) No correspondence to or from residents shall be censored.
+No correspondence to or from a resident shall be read by staff unless the detention center director, or designee, has reasonable suspicion to believe the content of the correspondence may incite to endanger the detention center order or security.
 If correspondence is read, the child must be informed.

 (8) All incoming and outgoing mail is forwarded within twenty-four hours, excluding weekends and holidays.

 (9) Incoming mail may be checked for contraband.